canadadev/site/content/benefits/health.md

 ### CanadaDev Insurance Plan

-* Mandatory Participation - about $60 a month billed by insurance company
+* Mandatory Plan - about $60 a month billed by insurance company (no qualifying medical test)
 * Semi-Guaranteed issued injury Disability Insurance protection
 * Up to $4,500 tax free monthly benefit (higher amounts may also be available based on income)
 * Benefits payable after 30 days and up to age 70